bryanwhiting/blog/book-review/influence-the-psychology-of-persuasion.md

 date-finished: 2030-01-01
 pct-complete:
 ---
+Notes:

+- complements go a long way.
+Spread good rumors.
+- Find similarities.
+- You gain back more than what you give.
+So give more.

 2024-02-10

 - Rejection and retreat principle.
 Larger than smaller offers.
 - Contrast principle.
 - Reciprocity - people give more than they get out of a sense of burden.
+- Reciprocity - your good works are not lost if they're felt sincere.

+Liking:

+- "it's impossible to change someone's belief with reasoning when they didn't use reasoning and logic to come to that belief in the first place"
+- "You cannot reason a person out a position he did not reason himself into in the first place" - Jonathan Swift #quotes
+- Liking: finding genuine similarities between you and the other.
+- In group vs out group
+- Assigning labels, such as mascots or alter names

 2024-01-30